The AMD Ryzen 7 8700G wins in 9 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (167% better).

 AI Versus Verdict

-Users prioritizing the latest architectural advancements should select the AMD Ryzen 7 8700G to benefit from its superior L2 cache capacity.
-Conversely, the AMD Ryzen 5 3600X remains a viable alternative for specific use cases that rely heavily on its L3 cache, which is 100% better than the cache found in the newer model.
-Choosing between these processors depends entirely on whether your workload favors the expanded L2 cache of the newer unit or the L3 cache advantage of the older one.
+Users prioritizing the latest architectural improvements and the significant L2 cache advantage should select the AMD Ryzen 7 8700G for their build.
+Conversely, the AMD Ryzen 5 3600X is the appropriate choice for those who specifically require the 100% larger L3 cache capacity provided by that model.
+Your final decision should depend on whether your specific workload benefits more from the expanded L2 cache of the newer unit or the larger L3 cache of the older processor.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.